Awesome-AI-ML-DELTA25/WeekWise-Schedule/README.md

 # Schedule
-This repo contains the week-wise schedule for the content we dicussed in the class.
+This repo contains the week-wise schedule for the content we dicuss:

 - [Week 1](./week1/README.md): Introduction to git, miniconda, jupyter, and the need for AI/ML.
 Learnt basics of data cleaning and preprocessing using pandas, seaborn, and matplotlib.